guilmont/GP-Tool/README.md

 <!-- LICENSE -->
 ## License

 Distributed under the Apache2 license.
-See `LICENSE` for more information.
+See `License.txt` for more information.

 <br/>